itskenethb/webkit/README.md

 ### The exploit does not complete

 Verify the console firmware and selected branch, close unrelated browser tabs, and retry from a clean browser state.
-On the CSSFontFace page, try disabling Auto Jailbreak and start the flow manually with `Jailbreak`.
+On the CSSFontFace and Slopkit page, try disabling Auto Jailbreak and start the flow manually with `Jailbreak`.
 Exploit reliability can vary with browser memory, cached state, and console conditions.

 ### The PS4 browser freezes